Can I be honest with you?

-If you haven’t insured your income, you are a dumb-ass.
+If you haven’t insured your income, you’re a lunatic.

-All of these could force you to miss work for a long period of time.
+All of these could force you to miss work for a long period.

 What happens then?

-You’ve worked damn hard to get where you are today, do you really want to be reliant on state handouts if you suddenly find yourself unable to work.
+You’ve worked damn hard to get where you are today.
+Do you want to be reliant on state handouts if a catastrophe strikes and you find ourself unable to work for a time?

-Insurance is all about risk, well, the transfer of risk really.
+Insurance is all about risk, well, the transfer of risk.

-The risk you face every day is an injury or illness that keeps you out of work.
+Every day, the risk you face is an injury or illness that keeps you out of work.

 You can shoulder this risk yourself, cross your fingers, say a little prayer, rub a rabbit’s foot and hope illness or injury never strikes.